Coralesoft/Openwrt-Wireguard-Installer/README.md

 ## 🧱 Requirements

-- OpenWrt 23.05 or newer
+- OpenWrt 23.05 or newer (tested on Raspberry Pi CM router and a x86 based router)
 - Installed packages:
   ```sh
   opkg update